-It is recognised that everyone in the school community influences how equality and diversity is achieved and that everyone has a responsibility to uphold the law and principles of equality of opportunity.
+It is recognised that everyone in the school community influences how equality, diversity and inclusion is achieved and that everyone has a responsibility to uphold the law and principles of equality of opportunity.
 In addition to these general responsibilities, there are other specific responsibilities.